Corporate Insolvencies jump by over 80% in Q2 2022

-Following on the heels of the difficulties caused by Covid-19, rapidly rising inflation and increasing interest rates are the key causes of these mainly Creditors Voluntary Liquidations.
+Following on the heels of the difficulties caused by Covid-19, rapidly rising inflation, supply chain difficulties and increasing interest rates are the key causes of the highest quarterly level of Creditors Voluntary Liquidations (Q2 2022) since 1960.

-Recent Government figures show that that in March 2022, company insolvencies in England and Wales more than doubled compared to March 2021 – 2,114 versus 999.
+The figures from March 2022 showed, company insolvencies in England and Wales more than doubled compared to March 2021 – 2,114 versus 999.
 The figure for February 2022 was 1,516.
 Indeed, the first quarter of 2022 saw the highest number of insolvencies recorded since Q3 2017.
 Perhaps even more telling was that c.87% of the insolvencies – 1,844 – were Creditors Voluntary Liquidations (CVLs), also more than double a year ago.
 In this article, Stephen Evans one of our Insolvency Consultants looks at what is driving this situation.

 Many companies were still recovering from the Pandemic when inflationary pressures and interest rate increases started.